 Get Picked in the Entry Drawing

-The official dates for the 2024 The Shoe Brands That Won the NYC Marathon lottery entry are as follows:
+The official dates for the 2024 New York City Marathon lottery entry were as follows:

 • Application window closes on March 21

-• Drawing takes place and runners are notified of their status on March 31
+• Drawing takes place and runners are notified of their status by March 31

-For the 2023 The Shoe Brands That Won the NYC Marathon, more than 120,000 hopeful runners applied for the drawing—and about 5 percent were accepted.
-That’s less than 15 percent, making the The Shoe Brands That Won the NYC Marathon more selective than many top universities.
+For the 2023 New York City Marathon, more than 120,000 hopeful runners applied for the drawing—and about 5 percent were accepted.
+That’s more selective than many top universities.

 To test your luck for next year, you can sign up when registration opens in February next year (exact dates still to be announced).
 It’s free!
 But if you got in, it’s about $300 for non-NYRR members, a little less for members, and a little more for runners living outside of the U.S.